jiyilanzhou/Open-Grants-Program/applications/ares_protocol.md

 ### Team's experience

-We implemented the POW + DPOS consensus integrated with ethereum, used tendermint to provide finalize in blockchain system with golang.
+We implemented the POW + DPOS consensus integrated with ethereum, used tendermint to provide finality in blockchain system with golang.
 Recently, we implemented a rust pos blockchain, it  uses vrf select validators and libp2p network.
 We have enough experience to solve the centralization problem of Oracle.
 ### Team Code Repos
 * https://github.com/aresprotocols/ares